nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 But since mitmproxy uses the same default certificate everywhere, we know the value should be `c8750f0d`, so you can skip this step and just use that value.
-You can always come back and use that line to recalculate the value if it doesn't work 😛
+You can always come back and use the previous line to recalculate the value if it doesn't work 😛

 So you can just do: